Your credit reports – yes, there’s more than one – contain some of the most important information about you.

 Start with your bank or credit union.
 Most now offer monthly credit scores as a free service.
 These tend to be more accurate than other free sources because they represent your actual FICO scores, the kind used by lenders.

-You can also use free credit score providers, such as Credit Karma and Credit Sesame.
+You can also use free credit score providers.
+I recommend Credit Karma.
 You won’t get your official FICO scores, but instead what’s known as VantageScores.
 These are informational scores, which is to say they parallel FICO, but they aren’t exact or official.

 Still, they’re an excellent way to monitor your credit score for free on an ongoing basis.
 Significant changes in your score can indicate a problem, such as an error or recent delinquency.
 This will give you an opportunity to deal with those problems immediately.